DavidWeed/SCC_Robotics/Sheldon/Examples/README.md

 ## Examples

 This folder contains examples for the main sections of Sheldon's functionality.
+Each example includes a writeup explaining the basic functionality as well as an example sketch that can be opened in Visual Studio using the .sln if you have installed the Arduino add-on, or directly in the Arduino IDE using the .ino file.

 #### Movement